Hotel Artemis poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes The Nurse (Jean Thomas) runs her secret underground hospital for criminals in riot-torn LA, living by strict rules that keep her safe but isolated from the outside world..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Waikiki reveals they accidentally stole a pen filled with diamonds belonging to the Wolf King, LA's most powerful crime lord who owns the Hotel Artemis, putting everyone in danger..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to The Nurse chooses to let the Wolf King into the hotel despite it being at capacity, breaking her own rules and committing to navigate the dangerous convergence of criminals under her roof., moving from reaction to action.
+This indicates the protagonist's commitment to The Nurse chooses to let the Wolf King into the hotel despite it being at capacity, breaking her own rules and committing to navigate the dangerous convergence of criminals under her roof., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Acapulco is revealed to be working for the Wolf King's son to assassinate his father.
+Significantly, this crucial beat Acapulco is revealed to be working for the Wolf King's son to assassinate his father.
 The stakes crystallize: this is a coup, and the Nurse is trapped in the middle of a crime family war with riots raging outside., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Everest is shot protecting the Nurse from Acapulco.
-The Nurse's only friend and anchor to stability dies in her arms—a direct echo of losing her son, forcing her to confront her deepest trauma and failure., shows the protagonist at their lowest point.
+The Nurse's only friend and anchor to stability dies in her arms—a direct echo of losing her son, forcing her to confront her deepest trauma and failure., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 The Nurse chooses to leave the hotel for the first time in over two decades, stepping into the riot-torn streets to help Waikiki escape, synthesizing her medical skills with newfound courage to face the outside world., demonstrating the transformation achieved throughout the journey.